K’ryssma Brown Ombre Synthetic Wig Review

 I wore this one out.
 For the experience.
 The experience of being a person with a lot of hair on my head, which is not my normal experience.

 Here’s the thing about long wigs versus shorter toppers: you feel them more.
-There’s a lot of weight, there’s a lot of movement, there’s a lot of hair suddenly being affected by wind in a way that your previous shoulder-grazing toppers never had to contend with.
+There’s a lot of weight, there’s a lot of movement, there’s a lot of hair suddenly being affected by wind.
 If you’re used to a shorter piece this takes a minute to adjust to.
 Not bad, just different.
-Dramatically different if you’re also not used to having hair that moves that much.
+Dramatically different.

 The cap was comfortable enough.
-Basic adjustable straps, nothing complicated, fit most head sizes.
+Basic adjustable straps, nothing complicated.
 I didn’t get a headache (which is my low bar, but still).
 It started getting warm after a few hours because budget synthetic caps don’t breathe the way good quality caps do – if you have rosacea or run warm this is worth factoring in.
-A thin cap liner underneath helps with the itch factor that a lot of synthetic caps have.

 Who This Wig is Actually For

 Budget synthetic Amazon wigs like this one have a specific purpose.
 They are not for daily hair loss coverage where you need it to pass up close.
-They are not for someone who wants a piece that’ll last a year with proper care.
 They are for:

 Colour experiments.
 Have you always wondered if you could pull off a warmer brown?
 A lighter shade?
 A longer length?
-A K’ryssma wig costs very little and tells you the answer without you committing a penny more to find out.
+A K’ryssma wig costs very little and tells you the answer without committing real money to find out.

 Occasions.
-One-off events where you want to look different and dramatic and you’re not going to be scrutinised up close by anyone who matters.
+One-off events where you want to look different and dramatic and you’re not going to be scrutinised up close.
 These photograph brilliantly.
-They just don’t survive daily wear or close inspection.

 The paranoid-about-wind days.
-You know the ones.
 You need hair coverage, you don’t want to risk your good piece in whatever the weather is doing today, and a £25 Amazon wig that you don’t feel terrible about if something goes wrong is exactly the right tool.

 If you need something for actual hair loss daily coverage that needs to look and feel natural, this isn’t it.
-That’s what toppers and quality human hair wigs are for.
 My hair topper vs wig guide is a much better starting point if that’s what you’re looking for.

 Verdict